Anna’s Recipe Box

 Ingredients:

-1 whole chicken (or 1 package of chicken legs)
+1 whole chicken of about 3-4 pounds (or 3-4 pounds package of chicken legs/thighs)

 Steps: